 Both works have a quiet.
 This is most welcome, central.
 I keep coming across lines from World-War-era writers—Wittgenstein, Némirovsky—writers particularly threatened because of their Jewishness—what they are seeking above all is an inner peace, a break from the anxiety of being a Jew or in the minority, different.
 Feeling threatened now by the rise of neo-fascism and by all that surrounds it—the end of the literacy that reigned from Gutenberg to Zuckerberg? the relentless advertising, chatter, and spectacle, to include of art—quiet has come to seem precious.

 And yet neither Bonnard’s nor Miró’s painting lacks for politics, emotion, or ideas.
-As regards Miró’s work, from 1925, there is its little gray-blue smudge of hand-mixed color toward the bottom of a canvas, subservient to the more elegant “Photo” (technology, change, progress).
+As regards Miró’s work, from 1925, there is its little gray-blue smudge of hand-mixed color toward the bottom of the canvas, subservient to the more elegant “Photo” (technology, change, progress).
 Art historian Gayle Rodda Kurtz, a reader of drafts of the present piece, put the matter this way: “When I look at the word ‘Photo’ in the Miró, I think of the sadness for artists when the ascent of photography took away the major raison d’être of painting.”
 Miró’s work is a humble or humbled plea not only for painting, but also for dreams and emotion (color), and for the beautiful essential amid or beneath the darkness, however strong or eloquent, of the now.
 The urging not to lose sight of our dreams dovetails with something I wrote long before Trump’s ascendance—how in the last fifty years Americans and Russians have lost touch with their dreams for their countries, and a country and human beings may not be able to survive without dreams.

-I would also ask art lovers: Would Miró’s painting or his dreams feel too naked without that word “Photo” (and the seeming colon created by the script?) at the top?
+I would also ask art lovers: Would Miró’s painting or his dreams feel too naked without the word “Photo” (and the seeming colon created by the script?) at the top?
 Would it not be twentieth-century art without this seeming intellectual something stage-managing the purely visual and emotional, the little gray-blue smudge of dreams?
 Preparing the way for the next segment of this text, we can also note that Miró’s work hints at how, within a few decades, the re-presentation of images, with the aid of photographic and other processes, would come to commandeer the stage of contemporary art.

 It is sad, too, that in our sophisticated times an artist can only speak ironically of his dreams.
-And it is sad that to see the color of Miró’s dreams—in order to see this painting—we now have to go to a museum that has rebranded itself with the name of one of its board members, David H. Koch, whose prominent donations to prominent cultural institutions dovetail with his buying of Congressmen and Congresswomen in the hopes that they will get rid of Social Security and ignore global warming.
+And it is sad that to see the color of Miró’s dreams—that in order to see this painting—we now have to go to a museum that has rebranded itself with the name of one of its board members, David H. Koch, whose prominent donations to prominent cultural institutions dovetail with his buying of Congressmen and Congresswomen in the hopes that they will get rid of Social Security and ignore global warming.
 We might say that Bonnard understood better than Miró how our dreams are discolored by our bruises.
-The earnest, caring, art-loving individual—or the person who is indeed different and alone, not part of a self-interested, self-defining faction fighting for its rights or share of the pie—the individual puts up his (or her) dukes knowing full well that the bullies and factions of the world are going to knock him down, beat him to a pulp.
+The earnest, caring, art-loving individual—or the person who is indeed different and alone, not part of a self-interested, self-defining faction fighting for its rights or share of the pie—the individual puts up his or her dukes knowing full well that the bullies and factions of the world are going to knock him down, beat him to a pulp.

 The second view may seem to take us far afield.
 I am going to write about quite another set of art works, which were brought to my attention by a show, The Ends of Collage, currently on view at the Luxembourg & Dayan art galleries in New York and London.
 Art has become—perhaps above all and hardly just recently—a business—a means of storing and increasing wealth, of moving it surreptitiously across international borders, of avoiding taxes and ensuring against inflation.
 We can think of artists as being paid to produce a more sophisticated form of gold ingot.
 Superior to gold insofar as each work is so individually marked and documented that thievery is discouraged; resale is too difficult and unrewarding.
 From this perspective, however, the drawback of art is that gallery and museum directors, curators and scholars have to be paid, in one way or another, to keep praising the work and maintaining its prominence.
 Otherwise the gold bars may turn to tin or dust.